sinisam92/sap-ps-quiz/README.md

-# My React Vite.js App
+# My SAP Project Systems Certification Quiz

 This is a starter project for a React application built with Vite.js.